3ba2ii/Facial-Keypoints-Detector/README.md

 ## Description

-This model takes an input image and make transformations  to it like converting it to grayscale image , reclaing it to be (224x224) and Normalizing its values to be in range [0,1].
+This model takes an input image and makes transformations  to it like converting it to grayscale image , reclaing it to be (224x224) and Normalizing its values to be in range [0,1].

 Then the image is fed to the network to predict the output facial keypoints of the input image with ~~````error ~ 2%````~~      ```error ~ 0.4% ```.